 Better experiences for athletes

 Our ALTIS / Brains Bioceutical Living Lab was designed as a state-of-the-art, comprehensive athletics training facility.
-Here, we seek to explore, experiment, and evaluate the role that CBD API plays in supporting elite athletes across various disciplines.
+Here, we seek to explore, experiment, and evaluate the role that phytochemical API plays in supporting elite athletes across various disciplines.

 Brains continues to support the development of clinical trials worldwide.

 - Prati-Donaduzzi: Phytochemicals for advanced phase III clinical trials in refractory epilepsy.